Humphrey Bogart: Illness and death

 After signing a long-term deal with Warner Bros., Bogart predicted with glee that his teeth and hair would fall out before the contract ended.
 By 1955, however, his health was failing.
 In the wake of Santana, Bogart had formed a new company and had plans for a film (Melville Goodwin, U.S.A.) in which he would play a general and Bacall a press magnate.
 His persistent cough and difficulty eating became too serious to ignore, though, and he dropped the project.
 The film was re-tooled as Top Secret Affair and released just two weeks after Bogart's death in 1957, with Kirk Douglas and Susan Hayward replacing Bogart and Bacall.

-A heavy smoker and drinker, Bogart had developed esophageal cancer.
-He did not talk about his health and visited a doctor in late January 1956 after considerable persuasion from Bacall.
+A heavy smoker and drinker, Bogart had developed esophageal cancer by 1955.
+He did not talk about his health, and visited a doctor in January 1956 after considerable persuasion from Bacall.
 The disease worsened and several weeks later, on March 1, Bogart had surgery to remove his esophagus, two lymph nodes and a rib.
 The surgery was unsuccessful, and chemotherapy followed.
 He had additional surgery in November 1956, when the cancer had metastasized.
 Although he became too weak to walk up and down stairs, he joked despite the pain: "Put me in the dumbwaiter and I'll ride down to the first floor in style."
 It was then altered to accommodate his wheelchair.
 Frank Sinatra, Katharine Hepburn, and Spencer Tracy visited him on January 13, 1957.
 In an interview, Hepburn said:

 Spence patted him on the shoulder and said, "Goodnight, Bogie."
 Bogie turned his eyes to Spence very quietly and with a sweet smile covered Spence's hand with his own and said, "Goodbye, Spence."
 Spence's heart stood still.
 He understood.